 ThinkTEC.
 San Ignacio de Loyola University.
 Lima, Peru.

-The video installation comprised an urban/rural Japanese landscape influenced by a Latinx community.
-The structures shown were made of printed photographs of various sizes, which are part of a bigger archive.
+Nippo-Latin American Land is a video installation about the periurban landscape of Jōsō in Japan that is influenced by its Latin American community.
+The work was presented at the Special Interest Group on Computer Graphics and Interactive Techniques in Asia's Art Gallery 2022, in Daegu, Korea.
+The exhibition was called "Trajectories of Time: Sustainable Ecologies and Non-fungible Entities."
+The structures shown were made of printed photos of various sizes, which are part of a bigger archive.
 In this setting, attendees could see the visual communication of the city presented as constructions moving and being transformed through the video.

 Landscapes might reflect the people who inhabited them.
 Can we generate connections between histories, cultural heritage, land, and context through art?
 Using photomedia, family archives, and stories, I'm exploring how to rethink the role of landscapes as a space for reimagining transgenerational connections.
 The 19DC Exhibition presents selected work of doctoral students of the University of Tsukuba

-In the Japanese city of Jōsō, 40% of the migrant population is Brazilian.
-This community is mainly located in Mitsukaido, home of the shopping district, where businesses and advertisements are directed to the Brazilian enclaves.
-Set in an urban-rural landscape, I am focusing on the community's migratory footprint and its effects on how we understand a landscape.
-Currently at the exhibition "What is an image?" peer-reviewed exhibition of the IVSA2022 conference.
-Visit the exhibition at Kunstmatrix here
+"Mitsukaido: A Brazilian Town in Japan" is based in the Japanese city of Jōsō, where 40% of the migrant population is Brazilian, mainly in Mitsukaido.
+Home of the shopping district, where businesses and advertisements are directed to the Brazilian community, the work looks into the periurban landscape, and its migratory footprint, while searching to understand the landscape.
+The exhibition "What is an image?" presented juried work/peer-reviewed, and it was organized by the IVSA2022 conference.
+Visit the exhibition at Kunstmatrix here.

 Landscapes might reflect the people who inhabited them.
 Can we generate connections between histories, cultural heritage, land, and context through art?
 Using photomedia, family archives, and stories, I'm exploring how to rethink the role of landscapes as a space for reimagining transgenerational connections.
 The 18DC Exhibition presents selected work of doctoral students of the University of Tsukuba